Feds: Ex-COO embezzled $465G from credit union

 Feds: Ex-COO embezzled more than $465,000 from credit union

-Suzanne Silva, 35, used the money she stole from Winthrop University Hospital Employees Federal Credit Union on cruises, online purchases, prosecutors said.
+Suzanne Silva, 35, used the money she stole from the Winthrop University Hospital Employees Federal Credit Union on cruises and online purchases, prosecutors said.

 Suzanne Silva, 35, of Carle Place, was arraigned Wednesday before Magistrate Judge Arlene Lindsay in U.S. District Court in Central Islip on a single charge of embezzlement, prosecutors said.
-She was released on $150,000 bond, officials said.
+She pleaded not guilty and was released on $150,000 bond, officials said.

 "Silva abused her authority as chief operating officer and stole hundreds of thousands of dollars from the credit union, which she used to fund her extravagant lifestyle," Richard Donoghue, U.S. attorney for the Eastern District of New York, said in a statement.